-Figure 6: Information Council for the Environment Advertisements
+Figure 6: Information Council for the Environment advertisements

-Right?
+119. In 1996, Exxon released a publication called "Global Warming: Who's Right?
 Facts about a debate that's turned up more questions than answers."
 In the publication's preface, Exxon CEO Lee Raymond inaccurately stated that "taking drastic action immediately is unnecessary since many scientists agree there's ample time to better understand the climate system."
 The publication described the greenhouse effect as "unquestionably real and definitely a good thing," while ignoring the severe consequences that would result from the influence of the increased CO2 concentration on the Earth's climate.
 Instead, it characterized the greenhouse effect as simply "what makes the earth's atmosphere livable."
 Directly contradicting Exxon's own knowledge and peer-reviewed science, the publication ascribed the rise in temperature since the late 19th century to "natural fluctuations that occur over long periods of time" rather than to the anthropogenic emissions that Exxon itself and other scientists had confirmed were responsible.
 The publication also falsely challenged the computer models that projected the future impacts of unabated fossil fuel product consumption, including those developed by Exxon's own employees, as having been "proved to be inaccurate."
-The publication contradicted the numerous reports prepared by and circulated among Exxon's staff, and by the API, stating that "the indications are that a warmer world would be far more benign than many imagine . . . moderate warming would reduce mortality rates in the US, so a slightly warmer climate would be more healthful."
+The publication contradicted the numerous reports prepared by and circulated among Exxon's staff, and by API, stating that "the indications are that a warmer world would be far more benign than many imagine . . . moderate warming would reduce mortality rates in the US, so a slightly warmer climate would be more healthful."
 Raymond concluded his preface by attacking advocates for limiting the use of his company's fossil fuel products as "drawing on bad science, faulty logic, or unrealistic assumptions"-despite the important role that Exxon's own scientists had played in compiling those same scientific underpinnings.
-102 discouraged the further development of certain alternative energy sources, writing that "government agencies have advocated the increased use of ethanol and the electric car, without the facts to support the assertion that either is superior to existing fuels and technologies" and that "policies that mandate replacing oil with specific alternative fuel technologies freeze progress at the current level of technology, and reduce the chance that innovation will develop better solutions."
-The paper also denied the human connection to climate change, by falsely stating that no "scientific evidence exists that human activities are significantly affecting sea levels, rainfall, surface temperatures or the intensity and frequency of storms."
-The report's message was false but clear: "Facts don't support the arguments for restraining oil use."
-103